drewmullen/harvester-go-sdk/docs/KubevirtIoApiCoreV1VirtualMachineInstanceMigration.md

 ### NewKubevirtIoApiCoreV1VirtualMachineInstanceMigration

-`func NewKubevirtIoApiCoreV1VirtualMachineInstanceMigration(apiVersion string, kind string, spec KubevirtIoApiCoreV1VirtualMachineInstanceMigrationSpec, ) *KubevirtIoApiCoreV1VirtualMachineInstanceMigration`
+`func NewKubevirtIoApiCoreV1VirtualMachineInstanceMigration(spec KubevirtIoApiCoreV1VirtualMachineInstanceMigrationSpec, ) *KubevirtIoApiCoreV1VirtualMachineInstanceMigration`

 NewKubevirtIoApiCoreV1VirtualMachineInstanceMigration instantiates a new KubevirtIoApiCoreV1VirtualMachineInstanceMigration object
 This constructor will assign default values to properties that have it defined,